 Natalie Portman, Zooey Deschanel, James Franco and Danny McBride.
 Directed by David Gordon Green.
 102 minutes.
 MA 15+ (Strong violence and crude sexual references).
-Reviewer: Fr Peter Malone MSC\.
+Reviewer: Fr Peter Malone MSC.

 You have to be in the right frame of mind to enjoy this.
-If it is pointed out that the screenplay is about half Princess Bride and half Pineapple Express, sprinkled Jabberwocky medievalry, the mood thing becomes a bit
+If it is pointed out that the screenplay is about half Princess Bride and half Pineapple Express, sprinkled

-Those who would like the Princess Bride spoofery may baulk at the stoner Pineapple Express language, bodily function humour and sexual innuendo and a lot that is not so innuendo.
+Jabberwocky medievalry, the mood thing becomes a bit clearer.
+Those who would like the

+Princess Bride spoofery may baulk at the stoner Pineapple Express language, bodily function humour and sexual innuendo and a lot that is not so innuendo.
 That is probably a useful bit of consumer advice.

 The story is one of those courtly love epics.
-A demonic magician (Justin Theroux)
+A demonic magician (Justin Theroux) E-mail ed.voice@cg.catholic.org.au

-Your Highness.
-Starring with some Monty Python has imprisoned a princess es are a conglomeration (Zoey Deschanel) and kept her under a spell.
+(Loey Deschanel) and kept her under a spell.
 Rescued by Fabious, and acclaimed by the king (Charles Dance), she is about to become queen when she is re-captured.
 Fabious goes off to rescue her again and Theodorous is forced to go as well.

 Into the quest comes a warrior played by Natalie Portman as a well-educated and spoken amazon.
-Which means that the performancwhich work on the whole but there is a lot of unpredictability.
+Which means that the performanc-

+Your Highness.
+Starring with some Monty Python has imprisoned a princess es are a conglomeration which work on the whole but there is a lot of unpredictability.